metal-crow/Dark-Souls-1-Overhaul/README.md

 * (Tentatively) compatable with [DSR Watchdog](https://www.nexusmods.com/darksoulsremastered/mods/160).
 Rename the d3d11.dll file given by watchdog to watchdog.dll, put it in the same folder as DarkSoulsRemastered.exe, and in this mod's d3d11_mod.ini, set `d3d11Chain=watchdog.dll`

 * Crash handler and reporter

+* Backstab distance and angle has been reduced.
+(60 degrees to 45, 1.5 distance to 1)